Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Widespread body pain

 A hallmark of flare-ups is deep, aching pain that spreads across muscles and joints.
 Some people describe it as stabbing, throbbing, or even burning sensations.
-This type of discomfort is often compared to what people experience with osteoarthritis and fibromyalgia, where persistent joint and muscle pain can overlap, making it difficult to pinpoint the exact cause.
-Pain can shift in intensity and location, often affecting areas such as the shoulders, back, or hips, making it unpredictable and exhausting to manage.
+Pain may shift in intensity and location, often affecting areas such as the shoulders, back, or hips, making it unpredictable and exhausting to manage.

 Severe fatigue